 You should book accommodation far in advance if you want to stay in Amsterdam for King’s Day.
 If the city is booked up, look into hotels and apartment rentals in the nearby towns of Haarlem (15 minutes by train from Amsterdam), Leiden (30 minutes) and Utrecht (40 minutes).
 The Netherlands is very well connected by train, so you can party in Amsterdam for King’s Day and still easily get back to your hotel at night.
 Read our article on 10 Awesome Day Trips from Amsterdam for more ideas on places to visit and stay.

 Luxury: Radisson Blu makes for one of the best value luxury stays in Amsterdam.
 It’s central location in the historic center of Amsterdam means it’s walking distance from all places of interest.
 Rooms are designed in colorful themes, including the Golden Age and Naturally Cool.

 Pulitzer Amsterdam is a great luxury choice with first-class amenities and a lovely central location on Prinsegracht (western canal belt).
 It’s walking distance from everything, but a fair distance away from the Red Light District and other noisy parts of Amsterdam.

-If you’re planning a trip for King’s day in 2015, read our tips on what to expect as it never really changes that much from what we saw over four years 😉
+If you’re planning a trip for King’s Day, read our tips on what to expect as it never really changes that much from what we saw over four years 😉